AbelHristodor/ideas/README.md

 # Ideas
-Just a repo containing some simple scripts made while learning Python 3
+Just a repo containing some simple scripts made while learning Python 3 and JS